Updated 22 April 2026

 ECO4: Solar for Low-Income Households

-ECO4 is the UK-wide energy company obligation scheme.
+ECO4 is the Great Britain-wide energy company obligation scheme (England, Scotland and Wales, not Northern Ireland).
 Solar panels can sometimes be funded under ECO4 as part of a package of measures for low-income and vulnerable households.
-It's not guaranteed — ECO4 prioritises insulation and heating — but it can happen as part of a broader home energy upgrade.
+It's not guaranteed.
+ECO4 prioritises insulation and heating, but it can happen as part of a broader home energy upgrade.
+ECO4 was extended in January 2026 and now runs until 31 December 2026.

 If you're on means-tested benefits (Universal Credit, Pension Credit, etc.) or have a low income with a poor EPC rating, it's worth contacting ECO4-registered installers or your energy supplier to ask what's available.

-It's worth calling Nest on 0808 808 2244 first if you're on a low income.
-They'll tell you what you qualify for across all Welsh schemes, and they may identify support that helps free up your own budget for solar.
+Call Warm Homes Nest on 0808 808 2244 first if you're on a low income.
+It's free, takes about 20 minutes, and they'll tell you what you qualify for across all Welsh schemes.

 Does Solar Make Financial Sense in Wales?

-Wales sits in the middle of the UK for solar potential — better than Scotland, not quite as good as the southeast of England.
+Wales sits in the middle of the UK for solar potential, better than Scotland but not quite as good as the southeast of England.
 A 4kWp system in Cardiff or Swansea will generate roughly 3,400–3,600 kWh per year.
 In north Wales it might be 3,000–3,400 kWh.

-In the meantime, the 0% VAT, Smart Export Guarantee, and the financial returns from solar itself still make it one of the best home investments you can make in Wales right now.
+Those still stack up.
+Solar remains one of the best home investments you can make in Wales right now.